Our Local Governing Committee

 As governors we have a range of roles and responsibilities.

-Working with the head we set the strategic direction for the school, establishing the school’s aims and objectives and how we want the school to develop and improve to the benefit of all our children.
+Working with the Executive Head Teacher and Pickwick Academy Trust the Governors establish the school’s aims and objectives and how the school will develop and improve to the benefit of all our children.

 The governors are there to support and challenge the school’s leadership team.
-It is our job to hold the head teacher to account to ensure the best possible outcomes for our children.
-We do this in a constructive and positive fashion by rigorous questioning and challenge.
+It is their job to hold the head teacher to account to ensure the best possible outcomes for the children.
+They do this in a constructive and positive fashion by rigorous questioning and challenge.

 The governors have a responsibility to ensure that the school complies with all relevant legislation and regulations, especially safeguarding.

-Working with the headteacher and the school’s senior leadership, the governors are there to ensure that our children are safe and have every opportunity to flourish and grow at St Gregory’s into resilient and confident learners, and that our school remains at the centre of our community into the future.
+Working with the Executive Head Teacher and the school’s senior leadership, the governors are there to ensure that the children are safe and have every opportunity to flourish and grow at St Gregory’s into resilient and confident learners, and that our school remains at the centre of our community into the future.

 What Skills do You Need to be an Effective Governor?